feast-dev/feast/docs/getting-started/concepts/permission.md

   `OnDemandFeatureView`.
 - In module `feast.permissions.action`:
   - `ALL_ACTIONS` is the list of all managed actions.
-  - `QUERY` includes all the query actions for online and offline store.
+  - `READ` includes all the read actions for online and offline store.
   - `WRITE` includes all the write actions for online and offline store.
   - `CRUD` includes all the state management actions to create, describe, update or delete a Feast resource.